 This approach requires discipline to maintain, and the upfront setup takes time.
 But for complex initiatives where context fragmentation is a real problem, project brains have been worth the investment.
 The AI becomes a more useful collaborator when it has access to the same context I do.

 I’m still iterating on the structure.
 I suspect the template will look different six months from now as I learn what sections actually get used and which ones I skip every time.
-The point isn’t to get the folder structure perfect, but to stop losing context between conversations and start building on what you already know.
+I’m not trying to get the folder structure perfect.
+I just want to stop losing context between conversations, so each time I come back to a project I can build on what I already know.